MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P12-Creating-CoreData-Helper-Methods/content.md

 We want to define a static method that retrieves all notes from the default CoreData.
 Unlike the other helper methods, this one should return a `[Note]` object.

 > [action]
-**Try it on your own, don't be afraid to refer back to the previous section!w**
+**Try it on your own, don't be afraid to refer back to the previous section!**

 <!-- html comment to break boxes -->